ALTERNATIVES TO GLIDE · 2026

 Glide vs the alternatives, at a glance

 Categorical labels, not raw stats.
 Use this to narrow from six options to two before reading the detail above.
+Weigh one dimension the table cannot hold: who runs the backend once the app is live.
+Goodspeed provisions it during the build and operates it after launch.

 | Item | Description | Strength |